CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Learning Outcomes

-Clare Churcher “Beginning Database Design” 2nd (2012) Edition — either book or PDF.
+Textbooks Clare Churcher “Beginning Database Design” 2nd ed.
+(2012) Edition, and

 Expectations Completing homework is an essential part of the learning experience.
 Students are expected to learn both the material covered in class and the material in the online Labs, the textbook and other assigned reading.